Second French Plan for Open Science

 - To monitor publication fees for articles and books.

-Develop research into research in order to advance open science
+Develop research on research in order to advance open science

 - Create an Open Science Lab to develop research on research, with the aim of informing and guiding open science policies and encouraging their enactment in the different disciplines.
 The Open Science Lab could be part of an Open Science Observatory to be created at international level.